-- Shifting of donor funding trends.
-In the Plan period, we expect to see an increasing shift of donor funding to direct government funding, reduction of funding in certain programmatic areas such as health, and preference to funding the private sector in livelihood projects, among other shifts. - The change of political guard at both the National and County levels.
-The change of guard is expected to bring about some level of uncertainty as the new governments may adopt different approaches to working with the civil society. - Competition from other organizations with the same programs like PEN's.
-This may cause challenges of duplication of interventions on specific issues or areas. - Pandemics.
-The current Covid-19 pandemic has brought about long lasting changes on how individuals and organizations behave.
-The threats of future pandemics remain a challenge that PEN must plan to deal with. - Political instability.
-With the 2022 Kenyan General Elections approaching, a polarized election-eering period promises divisiveness among the people.
+- National and County levels.
+The change of guard is expected to bring about some level of uncertainty as the new governments may adopt different approaches to working with - Competition from other organizations with the same programs as PEN Kenya's.
+This may cause challenges of duplication of interventions on - Pandemics.
+The current COVID-19 pandemic has brought about long-lasting changes in how individuals and organizations behave.
+The threats of future pandemics remain a challenge that PEN KENYA must plan to deal with. - .
+Political instability.
+With the 2022 Kenyan General Elections approaching, a polarized electioneering period promises divisiveness among the people.
 This is likely to lead to instability (chances of political violence, loss of property and lives, displacements, etc.) among the people.